Easter Baskets for All Ages | Easter Gift Ideas

 Personalized Bunny from Bannor Toys | Sun Pillow from Blabla Kids | Peter Rabbit Board Book | Munchkin 360 Cup | Earth’s Best Baby Food Pouches | Personalized Easter Basket Liner from Pottery Barn Kids

-I often include some timeless toys, like handmade or wooden toys and loveys that can be kept for years and years.
+I often include some fun things and timeless toys, like handmade or wooden toys and loveys that can be kept for years and years.
 Not only are they durable, but they can be passed down to the grandchildren one day.

 I got personalized Easter baskets from Pottery Barn Kids for my two younger children.
 It makes it easy for them to know which basket is theirs on Easter morning, plus I love that we can reuse it each year!